AmyOuY/OuYmHotelManager/README.md

---------CheckOut View allows display of the checkOut information when typing in the room number that needs to check out--------
+--------CheckOut View allows display of the checkOut information when typing in the room number that needs to check out.
+Clicking the "Check Out" button will store the CheckOut information and update the corresponding CheckIn and Room Availability information in the SQL database--------
 <img src="./Images/checkedOut.png">